South Carolina store owner charged in killing of teenage boy wrongly accused of shoplifting

 There has been outrage in the community since the shooting.
 Incorrect rumors have spread that the teen was kneeling or laying on the ground or had his hands up before he was shot, Lott said.

-A peaceful protest at the gas station Monday night was was hijacked by looters.
+A peaceful protest at the gas station Monday night was hijacked by looters.

 "We had one tragedy the other night when the 14-year-old was shot.
 Why in the world did we have to continue to have what we had last night with people just going out and stealing and trying to destroy?
 That's not what this is about," Lott said.
 "That's not what the family of that 14-year-old wants."